-Subject: FW: CA DGS - CEQA NOP for Jesse M. Unruh Building Renovation Project
+Subject: FW: CA DGS - CEQA NOP for Gregory Bateman Building Renovation

-The EIR should evaluate the impacts of construction activity on existing City street trees.
+I would like the EIR to evaluate the impact of construction activity on existing city street trees.

-Will there be a need to remove any City trees to upgrade utilities or for any other reason?
+Will there be a need to remove any City trees to upgrade utilities?